Systematic study of the symmetry energy coefficient in finite nuclei: Introduction

-In this paper, the mass number and isospin dependence of symmetry energy coefficients for isobaric chains with $A = 8, 12, 16, 20, \cdots, 100$ will be globally studied in a covariant density function theory and compared with the corresponding {\it pseudo} data from the experimental binding energy and semi-empirical mass formula.
 The paper is organized as follows.
-In Sec.~\ref{SecII} we briefly describe the method used to obtain the nuclear symmetry coefficient in finite nuclei.
+In Sec.~\ref{SecII} we briefly describe the method used to extract the nuclear symmetry coefficient in finite nuclei.
 The results and discussion will be given in Sec.~\ref{SecIII}.
-Finally, a short summary is presented in Sec.~\ref{SecIV}.
+Finally, a summary is presented in Sec.~\ref{SecIV}.